ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 running the OM;
 sampling from the time-series of true population dynamics (`sample` functions);
-running the EM to get maximum-likelihood estimates of parameters and derive quantities;
+running the EM to get maximum-likelihood estimates of parameters and to derive quantities;
 and synthesizing the output
 for easy data manipulation and visualization
 (`get` functions) (Figure 1).